foxriver76/ioBroker.denon/README.md

     ```javascript
     setState('denon.0.parameterSettings.referenceLevelOffset', 5); // Sets Reference Level Offset to 5 dB
     ```

+* parameterSettings.bass

+   *Number value which represents the bass level of the Zone.
+Value range is from -6 to +6 dB.*

+* parameterSettings.treble

+   *Number value which represents the treble level of the Zone.
+Value range is from -6 to +6 dB.*

 ## Missing functions & bugs
 If you are missing any functions or detected a bug, please open an [issue](https://github.com/foxriver76/ioBroker.denon/issues).